“Are you going to sell your properties?”

 That focus allowed me to move across the country.
 It’s the reason I’m writing this article from Costa Rica today.
 And it’s something that I believe that anyone can accomplish, with a little hustle and a lot of heart.

 P.S.
-Don’t forget to sign up to learn more about the real estate course, slated for release in 2016.
+Don’t forget to sign up to learn more about the real estate course.
 I’d love to hear from you about the questions you’d like me to tackle within this course, so that you can confidently dive into your first real estate investment.

 P.P.S.
 Here’s my familiar plug for Instagram.
 Because, ya know, I’m addicted.